 2 Personal health information is defined as identifying information about an individual if the information relates to physical or mental health of the individual or to the providing of health care to the individual under sections 4(1)(a) and (b) of the Act.

-3 Health information custodian is defined as a person who operates a pharmacy within the meaning of the Drug and Pharmacies Regulation Act.
+3 Health information custodian is defined as a health care practitioner or a person who operates a group practice of health care practitioners.